wildboar-foundation/wildboar/docs/guide/explain.rst

 be the counterfactual sample.

 In wildboar, counterfactual explainers are in the module ``wildboar.explain.counterfactual``.
-The easiest way to generate counterfactuals is to use the function ``counterfactual``:
+The easiest way to generate counterfactuals is to use the function ``counterfactuals``:

 .. code-block:: python